PlusMinus0/headless-jd2-docker/README.md

 # headless-jdownloader2-docker
 Headless JDownloader 2 Docker Container

-Now it is possible to use a Host Volumes, and this Files are not stored with the root User.
+Now it is possible to use a Host Volumes, and this Files are not stored with the root User.<br>
 The downloads are submitted with the User who create/run the Docker Container.

 ## Running the container